 Before we begin, let us understand that mental overload can equally affect men as well as women.
 While recent literature on the topic has been skewed towards women, who are often seen as natural caretakers, plenty of men fall under the overwhelming weight of mental overload, too.
 Try not to assign roles entirely because of gender--anyone can scrub the dishes and prepare meals.

 2. Choose Between Done vs Perfect

 Relinquishing control of each task and accepting that when we do ask for help, it may not be achieved in the exact way we would have done it is essential for curbing mental overload.
 Strive for having tasks completed and not for having them perfect.
 That isn’t to say to accept substandard work but to be appreciative of the work that is done and to accept less than perfection, especially when presented with the best of intentions.

 3. Make Time for Self Care

 When you’re scheduling in your check-in dates in your planner, remember to include moments to allow you to recharge during the week or give yourself rewards for a job well done at just for being awesome at 'adulting'.
 Your rewards needn’t be expensive or elaborate.
 However, rewards need to happen when you choose and self-care needs to happen daily.
 Yes, daily.
-More on that later this January (watch this space).
+More on that later this March.
 Just consider a few small things you enjoy and plan to use them to reward yourself for your efforts.
 This extra motivation will help to keep you focused and give you something to strive towards in meeting your goals.